Customs: Security

-The September 11, 2001 terrorist attacks in the United States has become the cardinal factor in prompting a significant strengthening of the security component of modern customs operations, after which security-oriented control measures for supply chains have been widely implemented for the aims of preventing risk identification.
+The September 11, 2001 terrorist attacks in the United States has become the cardinal factor in prompting a significant strengthening of the security component of modern customs operations, after which security-oriented control measures for supply chains have been widely implemented for the aims of identifying security risks.

 At airports today, customs functions as the point of no return for all passengers; once passengers have cleared customs, they cannot go back.
 Anyone arriving at an airport must also clear customs before they can officially enter a country.
 Those who breach the law will be detained by customs and likely returned to their original location.
 The movement of people into and out of a country is normally monitored by migration authorities, under a variety of names and arrangements.
 Border control authorities normally check for appropriate documentation, verify that a person is entitled to enter the country, apprehend people wanted by domestic or international arrest warrants, and deny the entry of people deemed dangerous to the country.

-The most complete guidelines for customs security functions implementation is provided in the World Customs Organization Framework of Standards to Secure and Facilitate Global Trade (SAFE), which has had five editions in 2005, 2007, 2010, 2012, and 2018, respectively.
+The most complete guidelines for customs security functions implementation are provided in the World Customs Organization Framework of Standards to Secure and Facilitate Global Trade (SAFE), which has had five editions, in 2005, 2007, 2010, 2012, and 2018.